spencerhhubert/blarg/README.md

 - handle images somehow. twitter is like 50% images these days. llm write me description?
   - break up settings for embeddings and llm models
 - do something with the positives. maybe just always return if postive?
+- auto hit the "not interested" button. does that do anything?

 ## thoughts
 - explore vector math. is this -sarcasm still outside the threshold?